‘Americans of color have different experiences in Switzerland’

-In the following article, Julia Feliz of Solidarity for Humanity appeals to Americans in Switzerland to support efforts to fight racism, islamophobia, and homophobia in the US, which she says helped Donald Trump become president.
+In the following article, Julia Feliz of Solidarity for Humanity appeals to Americans in Switzerland to support efforts to fight racism, anti-Islam sentiment, and homophobia in the US, which she says helped Donald Trump become president.

-She writes in response to an Op-Ed by fellow American in Switzerland, Alexandra Dufresne, ‘An expat's 10 step guide to political engagementexternal link".
+She writes in response to an Op-Ed by fellow American in Switzerland, Alexandra Dufresne, ‘An expat's 10 step guide to political engagement".

 It is important that activism being done by those of us abroad be intersectional.
 It's important that white immigrants understand that US Americans of color have different experiences in Switzerland, as well as concerns for friends and family back home, which means we can't choose not to follow what is happening since a lot of what is occurring directly affects our families, friends, and ourselves.
 It is important that we don't ignore their voices, experiences, and needs.